 These are the reasons I see most often.

 This is the most common.
 A lot of people, women especially, are looking to others for approval.
 It’s sort of the opposite of peer pressure.
 Instead of feeling pressure to do something, we feel pressure not to do something.
 We fear the judgment of others.
-What if I do this and my mother, father, sister, best friend, pastor, that kid I went to grade school with thinks I’m weird, or crazy or dumb or frivolous or selfish, or insert fear here________.
+What if I do this and my mother, father, sister, best friend, pastor, that kid I went to grade school with thinks I’m weird, or crazy or dumb or frivolous or selfish, or insert fear here _______.
 Whew!
 I’m out of breath just thinking about it.

 You can’t let other people sway the decisions about what goes on in your life — or keep you from making them.

 It’s time to give up caring what other people think.
-Their opinions are no more valid than yours.
+Their opinions are not more valid than yours.
 Yes, it’s nice to have people like us and be proud of us, but it’s more important what you think of yourself.
 Only you know what is best for you.

 The only permission you need is yours.
 If you need someone to tell you it’s OK, I’m telling you now, it’s OK.
 Go for it.